refinedev/refine/documentation/docs/router-integrations/next-js/index.md

 ### Handling 404s

-In the earlier versions of **Refine**, if `authProvider` was defined, we've redirected the users to the `/login` route even with the 404s and 404 pages were only available to the authenticated users.
+In the earlier versions of Refine, if `authProvider` was defined, we've redirected the users to the `/login` route even with the 404s and 404 pages were only available to the authenticated users.
 Now, the routes are handled by the users, so you can handle the 404s however you like.

 #### Using the Next.js's 404 page